 As program success can be affected by daily life circumstances, grant funding will be used to assist veterans' with unexpected needs that are critical to the veterans' overall wellbeing such as utility, housing, and transportation expenses.
 Provision of assistance in these situations allows veterans to more fully participate in the program, focusing on recovery and reintegration into society.
-Grant funds will also be utilized to provide abstinence monitoring, calendars, and journals for program participants.
+Grant funds will also be utilized to provide abstinence monitoring and calendars/journals for program participants, as well as program handbooks for participants, mentors, and Veterans Treatment Court (VTC) staff members.

 Grant funding is requested for three contractual positions to serve participants in all five counties.
-The Program Manager will oversee all the participants, coordinate between the counties, and collect and maintain program data.
-The Mental Health Consultant will complete initial evaluations for participants, contribute to the development of individualized treatment plans, monitor progress, and make continuing care recommendations.
-The Social Worker will serve as the veterans' link to the civilian continuum of care, providing community linkages and referrals, as appropriate, and will aid in monitoring program compliance.
-Travel monies will be utilized by the Judge for travel between the counties and for attendance to the annual Texas Association of Drug Court Professionals Drug Court Training Conference.
+The Program Manager serves as the primary point of contact for the VTC, receives and reviews all applications for program participation, coordinates opportunities for community outreach and program education, oversees all program participants and staff, coordinates between the counties, collects and maintains all program data, and updates the programs policies and procedures to remain current with the best practices of a VTC.
+The Licensed Mental Health Consultant will complete initial evaluations for participants, contribute to the development of individualized treatment plans, monitor progress, and make continuing care recommendations.
+The Case Manager will serve as the veterans' first point of contact on the VTC treatment team and link participants to the civilian continuum of care, providing community linkages and referrals, as appropriate, and will aid in monitoring program compliance.
+Travel monies will be utilized by the Judge for travel between the counties and for attendance to the annual Texas Association of Specialty Courts Training Conference.
 Additionally, funds to compensate reserve bailiffs needed for court sessions in Grayson and Rockwall counties and court reporters in Fannin, Grayson, Kaufman, and Rockwall counties are being requested.
+Court sessions in Rockwall County are held in an auxiliary courtroom and a bailiff is not provided.

-2. Briefly describe how Beneficiaries will access and/or be provided with Project services by your organization.
+Briefly describe how Beneficiaries will access and/or be provided with Project services by your organization.
 Be specific in your answer and include the How of the Project.
 The North Texas Regional Veterans Court will operate as most treatment courts with a court team overseeing an intensive supervision program with strong judicial interaction.
 Judge John Roach, Jr., will preside over the program for all five counties.
-The three proposed grant-funded positions - Program Manager, Mental Health Consultant, and Social Worker - as well as the US Department of Veterans Affairs (VA) Veterans Justice Outreach Specialist will serve on all counties' teams.
+The three proposed grant-funded positions - Program Manager, Licensed Mental Health Consultant, and Case Manager - as well as the US Department of Veterans Affairs (VA) Veterans Justice Outreach Specialist will serve on all counties' teams.
 All other members will only serve their respective county's participants.

-Prior to program admission, North Texas Regional Veterans Court candidates will be evaluated by the proposed Mental Health Consultant.
+Prior to program admission, North Texas Regional Veterans Court candidates will be evaluated by the proposed Licensed Mental Health Consultant.
 The court team does not currently have a single mental health professional that is an active and consistent participant in all counties and court sessions.
-If the candidate is accepted into the program, the Mental Health Consultant will use the evaluation findings to design individualized treatment plans in coordination with the veteran.
-The VA Veterans Justice Outreach Specialist, proposed Social Worker, and the Program Manager will coordinate to formulate goals, assign the veteran to treatment programs, consult with clinical staff for co-morbidity treatment, and coordinate with partner agencies for any additional needs.
+If the candidate is accepted into the program, the Licensed Mental Health Consultant will use the evaluation findings to design individualized treatment plans in coordination with the veteran.
+The VA Veterans Justice Outreach Specialist, proposed Case Manager, and the Program Manager will coordinate to formulate goals, assign the veteran to treatment programs, consult with clinical staff for co-morbidity treatment, and coordinate with partner agencies for any additional needs.